Zerr0-C00L/MovieLeaks-Issues/README.md

 ## ❓ FAQ

 **Q: Is this legal?**
 A: Yes.
-We're a search engine/aggregator for public Reddit posts.
-We don't host any content.
+We're a catalog aggregator for publicly available movie information.
+We don't host any content or provide streams.

 **Q: Why charge for the full catalog?**
-A: The free tier (100 movies) is generous!
-Supporters help cover hosting costs, Reddit API usage, and development time.
+A: The free tier (70 movies) is generous!
+Supporters help cover hosting costs, development time, and maintenance.
 It's optional - enjoy the free version!

 **Q: Do I need an RPDB key?**
 A: No, it's completely optional.
 RPDB adds custom posters with RT scores, but requires a supporter code to use.